timotejroiko/wetf/README.md

 | [@devsnek/earl](https://github.com/devsnek/earl) | 19.83s (50428 op/s) | 7.09s (140847 op/s) |
 | [@typescord/ftee](https://github.com/typescord/ftee) | 8.94s (111856 op/s) | 9.31s (107411 op/s) |
 | [wetf](https://github.com/timotejroiko/wetf) | 1.48s (675675 op/s) | 1.51s (662251 op/s) |

+Feel free to run the benchmarks yourself with `npm run benchmark`.

+## License

+**Wetf** is licensed under MIT for simplicity and ease of access to other developers, however if you're an individual or a company using this library in commercial products or services, consider subscribing to the appropriate sponsorship level for your business [here](https://github.com/sponsors/timotejroiko) and get priority support for this library.